 Depending on the citizenship of your new employee and the duration of his or her stay in Denmark, it may be necessary to apply for a residence and work permit before arrival.
 In most cases, you as the employer also need to complete relevant sections of the application form.

-If you have questions in relation to the process of recruiting a foreign employee, you can always contact your local Workindenmark centre.
+If you have questions regarding the process of recruiting a foreign employee, you can always contact your local Workindenmark centre.